 Before we close the Mapping, Let us Save, and Validate the mapping by going to Mapping Menu bar, and select the Validate option.

-Step 4: Create Workflow for Transaction Control Transformation in Informatica
+Step 4: Create a Workflow for Transaction Control Transformation in Informatica

 This will open Create Workflow window as shown below.
 Please provide the unique name (wf_Transaction) and leave the default settings.